fMeow/document-scanner/README.md

     A factor of 0.0 gives an solid grey image, factor 1.0 gives the original image.

+### TAG Magick
+This version of document scanner call the image magick command directly from bash shell.
+Thus parameters given to server are consistent with the image magick command.

+- brightness (string default to `25%`)

+    Exactly, the `brightness ` parameter is for the `-level` parameter.
+So clients can pass `brighenss=25%` in query parameter.

+- contrast (string default to `2,25%`)

+    Exactly, the `contrast ` parameter is for the `-sigmoidal-contrast` parameter.
+So clients can pass `contrast=2,25%` in query parameter.

 ### Usage
 #### base64 png without post processing